FRRouting/frr/doc/developer/link-state.rst

 .. c:function:: int ls_request_sync(struct zclient *zclient)

    Request initial Synchronisation to collect the whole Link State Database.

+   **NOTE:** Before consumer call 'ls_request_sync()' function, it is up to the caller to verify that the TED is empty to avoid any confusion between the initial synchronisation and any existing data. 'ls_ted_clean()' function could be used for that purpose.
+If cleaning TED is not possible, it is up to the caller to reconcille existing TED elements and new ones received during synchronisation.
+For that purpose, ORPHAN status could be used:
+   First, mark all elements in the TED as ORPHAN, then request TED sync.
+   Once got all SYNC messages, search for ORPHAN elements in the TED in order to remove them or take appropriate action.

 .. c:function:: struct ls_message *ls_parse_msg(struct stream *s)